Back Arthritis Treatment

 Let’s take a more in-depth look at some of these symptoms.

 While back pain is a common symptom, not everyone with back arthritis experiences it.

 Stiffness, which occurs as the joint hardens, is a frequent complaint among those with back arthritis.
 It can hinder you from doing simple activities, such as gardening or getting dressed.

-Both of these symptoms can be helped significantly with exercise and physical therapy.
+Both of these symptoms can be helped significantly with physical therapy exercises for lower back arthritis.